Teacup, mini, micro, toy.

-When it comes to color, the two are almost identical.
+When it comes to coat color, the two are almost identical.
 Yorkies, whether mini or regular-sized, are typically available in a variety of hues, including yellow, chocolate, and black.
 Often, their color even changes from birth until they reach maturity.

 Teacup yorkies have a much shorter life expectancy than regular-sized ones.
 How long do teacup yorkies live?
 The average lifespan of a mini yorkie is 7 to 9 years, while regular yorkies live 13 to 16 years.